 No matter which approach you to choose (e.g. SCRUM, etc.), you need to have ample time for all the essential estimation and calculation.
 Therefore, we suggest you weigh all the pros and cons of both the approach without being biased.

 Moreover, don’t neglect or discourage an approach if you don’t have the right resources.
 Have some time to analyze and find ways to have enough resources to implement the best-suited strategy for your business.
 You can do that by hiring, training, and outsourcing.

-As statistics reveal, more and more businesses are adopting and adapting enterprise resource software because no firm wants to feel left behind in the technology race.
+As statistics reveal, more and more businesses are adopting and adapting enterprise resource software through digital transformation because no firm wants to feel left behind in the technology race.

 They are integrating their operation by implementing enterprise-grade apps.
 They use enterprise systems to pave the path for more growth and development.